Leryamerlennn/Cinema-Navigation/README.md

 # Cinema Navigation: Scene Rendering, 360° Coverage & Object Detection

-This project implements a full pipeline for **cinematic navigation through a 3D scene** represented as a Supersplat / Gaussian Splatting PLY file:
+This project implements a full pipeline for **cinematic navigation through a 3D scene** represented as a Gaussian Splatting PLY file:

 1. A **Python pipeline** analyzes the PLY scene and generates a smooth 360° camera path around the scene center.
 2. A **web client using Three.js + Spark** loads the PLY, plays back the camera path, and **records a 360 video** (WebM).